Analysis | What can the U.S. do to stop Russia?

 3. More missiles to shoot down Russian planes

-If the no-fly zone is too much to ask, a frustrated Zelensky told Congress on Wednesday, “we offer an alternative.”
+If the no-fly zone is too much to ask, Zelensky told Congress on Wednesday, “we offer an alternative.”

-He wants the West to give Ukraine missiles and defense systems to shoot down Russian planes from the ground.
+He wants the West to give Ukraine ground-based missiles and defense systems to shoot down Russian aircraft.

 And that, he’ll get.
-Hours after Zelensky spoke, Biden said the U.S. is giving Ukraine long-range aircraft systems and drones to help Ukraine keep shooting down Russian planes; $1 billion worth in aid.
+Hours after Zelensky spoke, Biden said the United States is giving Ukraine long-range antiaircraft systems and drones to help Ukraine keep shooting down Russian planes — part of $1 billion in new aid this week.

-The U.S. and NATO have been giving Ukraine military assistance every single day, said the NSC.
+The U.S. and NATO have been giving Ukraine military assistance every day, said the NSC.
 And they feel like Ukraine is doing a generally good job with what they have.
-“The Ukrainians are making excellent use of these weapons now,” said General Tod D. Wolters, commander of the U.S. European Command, last week.
+“The Ukrainians are making excellent use of these weapons now,” said Gen. Tod D. Wolters, commander of the U.S. European Command, last week.

 Arming Ukraine for a war with no end in sight is no small feat, said Cancian.
-It means Ukraine’s military is getting more supplies while Russia is likely tearing through what it has.
+It means Ukraine’s military is getting more supplies while Russia is probably tearing through what it has.
 “I think Ukrainians will get stronger, the Russians will get weaker, and time will be on Ukraine’s side if we continue to provide all the supplies we’ve been doing,” Cancian said.

 4. Keep choking off Russia economically

-“New packages of sanctions are needed constantly, every week until the Russian military machine stops,” Zelensky told Congress Wednesday.
+“New packages of sanctions are needed constantly, every week until the Russian military machine stops,” Zelensky told Congress on Wednesday.

 On this, the U.S. and its allies are happy to oblige.